kylekeesling/website/src/_posts/2024/2024-01-03-migrating-from-sidekiq-to-solid-queue.md

 digging](https://github.com/basecamp/solid_queue/issues/120#issuecomment-1894413948) I realized this setting is not for job errors but rather actual errors that occur that are related to the thread directly._

-By default the library silently handles errors and marks them as failed, but I'm prefer being proactively notified when something happens.
+By default the library silently handles errors and marks them as failed, but I prefer being proactively notified when something happens.
 To do this you'll need to leverage an `around_perform` callback to wrap your jobs in an error handler, then report them as necessary